tc39/proposal-numeric-separator/README.md

 * Multiple consecutive underscore allowed, in most positions except for the start of the literal or special positions like a decimal point.
 * Only every other N digits (e.g. N = 3 for decimal literals or 4 for hexadecimal ones)

-## References

-Here is how other languages deal with this feature.
+Here is where they appear:

 ### Prior art